The Business — Shredder Franchise

 Instructor wages

-Scales with class count.
+Scales with session count.
 Certified instructors trained on the Shredder curriculum.
 Mostly part-time, parents and students.

 Fixed Overhead